Another Stroke of Midnight

 "You poisoned him, didn't you?"
 Lucien said in a threatening tone as he pointed his slender finger at her.
 "You knew if he was dead that you would rule the kingdom as queen!"

 The king looked up from his son's body and stared into Cinderella's crying eyes.
-He gave her an angry, sinister look - the same look her step mother and step sisters used to give her.
+He gave her an angry, sinister look - an unforgiving look - the same look her step mother and step sisters used to give her.

 Cinderella stared mortified at the king's face.
 "I didn't do this, your majesty.
 I loved him!
-This is some type of sabotage!"
+This is some type of sabotage!
+I'm being set up!"

 Cinderella rose from the ballroom floor and slapped Lucien across the face.
 "HOW DARE YOU!"
-She slowly backed away step by step.
+She glanced hard into his eyes.
+She suspected he was somehow involved in the murder of her beloved.
+She slowly backed away step by step as the king's guards slowly turned to face her.

 The crowd gasped and gazed in shock at the beautiful princess.
-She glanced around the room searching for Marie who was nowhere to be found.
+Her dress covered in blood.
+Her golden hair had fallen from the She glanced around the room searching for Marie who was nowhere to be found.
 She was once again alone in the world.
 She had to run or they would lock her up, or possibly even execute her.
 She was innocent and was going to find a way to prove it and seek revenge on whoever killed her prince.
 This meant war.

 She turned and fled towards the ballroom doors.
 "Seal the doors!"
 Yelled Lucien.
 But it was too late.
 Cinderella had already slipped through and continued running through the royal palace towards the palace gate.
 The royal guards quickly aligned and chased Cinderella along corridors and great halls.
 She approached the main palace gate and proceeded down a flight of stairs leading towards the entrance grounds.